 We recommend speaking with a Florida business law attorney who can advise you of your options and how to comply with these requirements.

-Once the LLCs members have received their distributions, it is almost time to file the Florida LLC articles of dissolution.
+Once the LLC members have received their distributions, it is almost time to file the Florida LLC articles of dissolution.

 Many businesses choose to operate in more than one state.
 To do so, however, a business must register in any foreign state in which it wants to conduct business.
 If this is the case for your LLC, make sure to properly close out these foreign registrations during the Florida LLC dissolution process.